Ruaraidh Hart: Amateur career

 and then moved on to play for Glasgow Hawks.

+While studying at university Hart played for Glasgow University.
+He then played for Stirling County and was made vice-captain of the side.

 Professional career

 Hart was named as a member of the Glasgow Warriors academy for the 2023–24 season.

+While with the academy he played for Stirling Wolves in the Super Series.

 Glasgow head coach Franco Smith said of the player before his competitive Glasgow debut:

 Ruaridh ‘Big’ Hart, as we call him, has done exceptionally well in pre-season.
 He's trained well and his detail is excellent.

 He looks like a seasoned campaigner when it comes to the detail.
 It's a good opportunity to step up into the big league and take this experience back to Scotland U20s next week.